SAVA CENTAR, BELGRADE

 The Future of AML/CFT: Global Standards in a Digital Economy

-Moderator: Sanja Tomic, Advisor for International Operations and Compliance at Serbian Banking Association
+Moderator: Sanja Tomic, Advisor for International Operations and Compliance at Association of Serbian Banks

 Panelists: